VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 **--compilation-output**

-Copy compilation results to output directory using either relative or absolute path
+Copy compilation results to output directory, or package them as a library JAR when the path ends with .jar

 Aliases: `-d` ,`--output-directory` ,`--destination` ,`--compile-output` ,`--compile-out`